 3.)
 Burial shall be certified by the contractor to the easement-granting agency.

-4.)
-The easement-granting agency shall require that cables, pipelines, or other utility fixtures shall be inspected as part of installation or as otherwise required by a regulatory agency, and after any major geologic event, such as subduction- zone earthquake, to ensure continued burial.
+b.
+The easement-granting agency shall require that cables, pipelines, or other utility fixtures shall be inspected as part of installation or as otherwise required by a regulatory agency, and after any major geologic event, such as subduction- zone earthquake, to ensure continued burial and/or infrastructure integrity.

 4.2.
 Agency Communication, Coordination, and Review Process